Alive with chemistry

 Required biology minor

-Biochemistry majors are required to minor in biology (21 hours) to develop a solid basis of understanding in biology, botany and zoology.
-The biology minor requires these courses:
+Biochemistry majors are required to minor in biology to develop a solid basis of understanding in biology, botany and zoology.

 Five-year dual degree

-With careful planning, it is possible to condense the conventional six-year plan of study typically required to earn both a bachelor’s and a master’s into five years.
-By using the summers to remove prerequisite blocks, balance academic loads and begin research work as an undergraduate, a student can earn both a bachelor's degree and a master's degree in five calendar years.
+With careful planning, it is possible to condense the conventional six-year plan of study typically required to earn both a bachelor’s and a master’s degree into five years.
+By using the summers to remove prerequisite blocks, balance academic loads and begin research work as an undergraduate, a student can earn both degrees in five calendar years.